Rental Property Insurance: Details and Coverage

 The coverage given varies according to the carrier.
 This means that the coverage offered by the other, might not be available or just optional to some.
 Here’s a list of several examples of popular endorsements that you might want to add to your existing landlords insurance.
 Shopping and comparing is highly recommended to find the best price and coverage combination that suits your requirements.

 Optional or additional coverage endorsements:

 • Ordinance or law coverage – this compensates for the loss of costs or value linked to enforcing local laws that cover the repair of the property due to insured loss.
-If this specific endorsement is a key criteria for you, you can contact your independent insurance agent to look for insurers that offer this add-on.
+If this specific endorsement is a key criteria for you, you can contact your independent insurance representative to look for insurers that offer this add-on.

 • Vandalism coverage – this typically compensates for expected physical damage to your home or property.
 There are many insurance companies that don’t cover the damages of vandalism, however, it is available as an endorsement.

 I Have Homeowners Insurance, Do I Need Another One?

 The kind of policy you should purchase will depend on how frequently you lease your home and the time period of your renter’s stay.
 These distinctions are grouped into three categories:

 • Long-term renting – if you own a vacation home, investment property, or second home that you plan to lease to one person, family, or couple for a long duration of time, buying this kind of policy is highly recommended.
 The duration usually ranges from six months or more.
 This is similar if you are renting your central residence for a longer time period every year.